jtallar/neighbour-finder/README.md

 # Simulacion de Sistemas
-## Trabajo Practico N°1
-### "Busqueda Eficiente de Particulas Vecinas"
+## Trabajo Practico N°1: "Busqueda Eficiente de Particulas Vecinas"
-First simulation of static particles distance applying Cell Index Method
+### First simulation of static particles distance applying Cell Index Method

 ## What to Install
 python -m pip install numpy         # TODO: Change to generic command

 ## Previous filename configuration
-filenameConfig.json contains the names of all the files generated and used throughout the simulation They can only be modified before first execution
+filenameConfig.json contains the names of all the files generated and used throughout the simulation.
+They can only be modified before first execution.

-## Generate random particles --> dynamic and static files
+## Generate random particles (CIM input files)
 `python generator.py N L`

 Where